Visionaries who aren't afraid to get their hands in the dirt

 As an activist and father, Scott sees a profound need to rapidly relocalize and solarize our economy to help future generations and wild nature thrive in the face of increasing climate instability and resource depletion.
 Scott is a professional photographer and writer and spent many years documenting the organic seed movement.
 He also teaches and practices permaculture design, builds with local timber, and worked for many years as a market gardener.
 He lives off the grid in Otisfield where he still grows gardens with his neighbors and friends, paddles with the beavers on Moose Pond, and skis his ever expanding trail network every chance he gets.

-Programming & Education Director
+Programming & Education Director, she/her

 Seal holds a Master’s Degree in Education and a Certificate in Outdoor Leadership.
 She is committed to connecting with members of her community to problem solve issues stemming from climate change and reduced oil access so that her community can become more resilient in the face of resource depletion.
 She brings a wealth of experience with curriculum design and is tackling grant writing to help fund the CEBE mission.
 Seal is an avid nature lover and adventurer.

-Communications & Project Coordinator
+Communications & Project Coordinator, she/they

 Renee is a sheep farmer, writer, and educator.
 Renee has a small licensed dairy and farmstead in Hartford.
 Renee holds a BA from Middlebury College in Environmental Studies with a focus in nonfiction writing.
 Renee instructed for Outward Bound for eight years, and is passionate about connecting youth with wild places.